 A conversation with Ron Books, ECi Software Solutions

-Ron Books, president and CEO at ECi Software Solutions, was the thirty-second employee hired at ECi in 1999 when it was a startup with almost no revenue.
+Ron Books, CEO at ECi Software Solutions, was the thirty-second employee hired at ECi in 1999 when it was a startup with almost no revenue.
 Since then, his background in sales and in-depth industry knowledge has been integral in helping the company become a global enterprise that does north of $200M in annual revenue.

 A big part of what fueled ECi’s growth was acquisitions, including the September 2018 acquisition of Vineyardsoft Corporation — ECi’s fourth company and sixth product acquired since Q1 2017.
 Ron took time recently to speak with Software Business Growth about this acquisition, processes for onboarding new employees, and more.

 Q: What are the differences between acquiring a product and acquiring a company?

 Books: We make that distinction because in some instances the companies we acquire bring more than one product to the ECi family (such as Exact U.S., which brought Macola, JobBOSS, and Max) and expanding our software capabilities is a primary goal when embarking on an acquisition.
 Closing out 2018, we acquired seven companies and nine products since Q1 2017, with the most recent ones being Lasso Data Systems and Print Audit in December 2018.

 Q: What do you look for when considering a company/product the right fit for your business?